 There’s also a competitive aspect, as you go up against your friends and family to see who can make the best car.
 Whoever gets the best score after the course is finished, wins!

-This is perfect for people wanting a thrill but don’t want anything too intense.
+This is perfect for people wanting a thrill but doesn’t want anything too intense.

 Test Track is fast, but it never goes upside-down and the drops are small (fair warning: you do get lifted off your seat).